Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/04_shoot_projectiles/index.md

 description: Shoot projectiles from the player's position to the target
 ---

-# Step 4: Shoot projectiles - Introduction
+# Step 4: Shoot projectiles

+## Objective

 We will now allow the player to shoot projectiles.
 The projectile will be a simple colored cube that will be scaled in the depth direction to look like a bullet.

-Because projectiles will use for a part similar member variable as the player, we will create a new mother class for both.
-This class will be called Entity.
-We will refactor the Player and the PlayerAim to inherit from this class.
+Because projectiles will partially use similar member variables as the player, we will create a new mother class for both.
+This class will be called `Entity`.
+We will refactor the ``Player`` and the ``PlayerAim`` to inherit from this class.

 ## The Entity class

 ### The entity itself

-Create a Entity.cs file.
+Create a *Entity.cs* file.
 Its code will be globally similar to the player's code, but without the input handling.

 ```csharp
 class Entity